Jacob-Zhou/SynEval/README.md

 Otherwise, you can downgrade the transformers library to version 4.33.0.
 However, this version does not support `mistralai/Mistral-7B-v0.1` and `mistralai/Mistral-7B-Instruct-v0.1`.

+## How to Expand the Framework

+Our framework, inspired by Python's UnitTest, allows for easy expansion in extracting syntactic knowledge and generating questions.
+It automatically recognizes and uses functions that start with `extract_` and `generate_` in the `extractions` and `question_generators` folders.

+1. **For Extraction or Question Generation:**
+   - Create a new file in the corresponding folder (`extractions` or `question_generators`).
+   - In this file, define a class that inherits from `TreeExtraction` or `QuestionGeneration`.
+   - Implement the `extract` or `generate` method in your class.

+2. **Finalizing Your Addition:**
+   - Once you've added your new class, run the `build.sh` script.
+   - This script integrates your new method into the framework.

 ## Citation
 ```bibtex